How to Start an LLC in Oklahoma

 Step 2: Choose a Registered Agent in Oklahoma

-Step 3: File Your Oklahoma LLC Articles of Organization
+Step 3: File the Oklahoma LLC Articles of Organization

 To register your Oklahoma LLC, you will need to file the Articles of Organization with the Oklahoma Secretary of State.
-You can apply online, or by mail.
+You can do this online, by mail, or in person.

 File the Articles of Organization